odewahn/content-workflow/README.md

 # Content Framework

 This document describes a process for creating interactive content.
-It begins with a general overview of out framework, and then provides a set of steps to follow.

-The goal of the framework is to take your original source material and turn it into a Docker Image that a user can run.
+It begins with a general framework and then provides a set of steps to follow to take your original source material and turn it into a Docker Image that a user can run.

 <img style="{width: 100%}" src="images/images.001.jpg" />